kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-process/README.md

 ## When to Use Spec-Driven Development

-### Ideal Scenarios
+### Decision Framework

+Use this framework to determine if spec-driven development is right for your project:

+**✅ Use Full Specs When:**
-- **Complex Features**: When building features with multiple components, integrations, or user interactions
+- Building features with multiple components or integrations
-- **High-Stakes Projects**: When the cost of failure or rework is significant
+- Working on high-stakes projects where failure is costly
-- **Team Collaboration**: When multiple developers or stakeholders need to coordinate
+- Coordinating work across multiple developers or teams
-- **Knowledge Transfer**: When documentation and knowledge preservation are important
+- Documentation and knowledge preservation are critical
-- **AI-Assisted Development**: When working with AI tools that benefit from clear, structured input
+- Using AI tools that benefit from structured context

-### Less Suitable Scenarios
+- Requirements are complex or likely to change

+**⚡ Use Lightweight Specs When:**
+- Feature is moderately complex but well-understood
+- Working with familiar technology patterns
+- Time constraints require faster delivery
-- **Simple Bug Fixes**: When the change is straightforward and well-understood
+- Team is small and communication is easy

-- **Experimental Prototypes**: When the goal is rapid experimentation rather than production code
-- **Time-Critical Hotfixes**: When immediate action is required without time for planning
+**❌ Skip Specs When:**
+- Making simple bug fixes or minor tweaks
+- Building experimental prototypes for learning
+- Handling time-critical hotfixes
-- **Well-Established Patterns**: When implementing standard, repetitive functionality
+- Implementing well-established, repetitive patterns
+- Working alone on personal projects

+### Making the Right Choice

+Consider these factors when deciding on your approach:
+- **Complexity**: How many moving parts are involved?
+- **Risk**: What's the cost of getting it wrong?
+- **Collaboration**: How many people need to understand the work?
+- **Timeline**: How much time do you have for planning?
+- **Knowledge**: How well-understood is the problem domain?

 ## Integration with Existing Workflows